isomerpages/ura-lkywcp/resources/case-studies/_posts/2023-06-29-vienna-danube.md

 ---
-title: Safeguarding Vienna against future floods
+title: Vienna – Flood prevention via New Danube and Danube Island
 permalink: /resources/case-studies/vienna-danube/
 image: /images/features/2023/parklets1.jpg
 description:  Vienna's foresight and long-term planning into the future helps the city avoid devastating floods and safeguards its safe growth.